 The article below will explore hundreds of fascinating figures and statistics.
 Below, you will find dedicated sections covering stats on internet users, devices, online shopping, social media, digital advertising, and much more.

-If you’re just looking for some highlights, here are some of the most noteworthy statistics you should know:
+If you’re only looking for some highlights, here are some of the most It is worth mentioning statistics you should know:

 More than 58% of the world’s population are active internet users (that’s more than 4.5 billion people)